Senate impeachment trial set to begin as Trump adds last-minute reinforcements to defense team

 ELLIS: HERE'S THE FOUR LEGAL PROBLEMS DEMS FACE WITH IMPEACHMENT

 In a sign of the prevailing give-no-ground mentality ahead of the trial, Trump's legal team traded blows with House prosecutors on Monday, asserting that the president did "absolutely nothing wrong" and urging the Senate to reject an impeachment case it called “flimsy" and a "dangerous perversion of the Constitution."
-The lawyers decried the impeachment process as rigged and insisted that abuse of power was not a crime.

-House Democrats impeached the president last month on two charges: abuse of power by withholding U.S. military aid to Ukraine as he pressed the country to investigate rival Joe Biden, and obstruction of Congress by refusing to comply with their investigation.
+House Democrats impeached the president for "abuse of power" related to his administration's withholding of U.S. military aid to Ukraine while he suggested the country investigate rival Joe Biden's dealings in Ukraine.
+The aid was eventually released, and Ukrainian officials have denied feeling any undue pressure.
+The administration's refusal to comply with Democrats' probe, citing executive privilege, led to the "obstruction of Congress" count.
+Neither charge is a defined federal crime.

 "It is a constitutional travesty."

-The 110-page filing from the White House shifted the tone toward a more legal response.
-It hinged in part on Trump’s assertion he did nothing wrong and did not commit a crime, as well as on poking holes in the hearsay witness testimony offered by Democrats.
+The 110-page filing from the White House condemned the "rigged" House impeachment process, calling the majority vote to impeach there a "brazenly political act ... that must be rejected."
+The White House's legal argument hinged in part on Trump’s assertion he did nothing wrong and did not commit any recognized crime, as well as on poking holes in the hearsay witness testimony offered by Democrats.

 For example, the White House pointed out that EU ambassador Gordon Sondland had said he "had come to believe" that aid to Ukraine was linked to an investigation of Biden, "before talking to the president."
 Additionally, Trump's lawyers pointed out that Sondland admitted having "no evidence" other than his "own presumption," and that he was "speculating" based on hearsay that the Trump administration ever linked a White House meeting with Ukraine's leaders to the beginning of an investigation.